The following is a list of exciting programs that the Texas Southern University Confucius Institute offers in the academic year.

 Chinese History Course

-We offer a history course that will use film to understand Chinese history covering the early imperial period up to the present.
+Our history course through Texas Southern University uses film to help understand Chinese history covering the early imperial period up to the present.
 The course is listed in the catalogue as Topics in World History - HIST 432 - 01 and will take place on Tuesdays and Thursdays from 1:00 p.m. to 2:15 p.m.

 China Lecture Series